Binary interaction methods for high dimensional global optimization and machine learning: Numerical examples and applications

-where $x^*$ is the macroscopic collective estimation (provided by \eqref{ValphaE}), while $x^\star$ is the actual minimizer of the Rastrigin function.
+where $x^*_\alpha$ is the macroscopic best estimate (provided by \eqref{ValphaE}), while $x^\star$ is the actual minimizer of the Rastrigin function.
 Note that, in the case where only the local best has been used we still use the global best as an estimate of the global minimizer computed by the algorithm.
 The algorithms have been tested for three different choices for $\varepsilon= 1, 0.1$ and $0.01$.
 Each setting has been tested for 100 simulations.
 The local and global minimizers have been evaluated using $\alpha=\beta=5\times 10^6$.
 For the numerical implementation, we refer to the algorithm introduced in \cite{fhps20-1} which permits to use arbitrary large values of $\alpha$ and $\beta$.

 The results for the local best only, in the first row of Figures \ref{fig:locVSglo1} and \ref{fig:locVSglo2} , suggest that there are no great differences in terms of success rate between the two algorithms, even if the choice for $\varepsilon=0.1$ seems to be the best compromise.
 On the other hand, for $\varepsilon=1$ and $\varepsilon=0.1$ Bird's algorithm needs a slightly less number of iteration for reaching convergence.
 The second row is devoted to present the results regarding the use of the global best only.
 In general, decreasing the value for $\varepsilon$ enlarges the interval in which the parameter $\sigma_2$ can be chosen, but at the same time this interval is shifted to the right, meaning that the algorithm needs more noise in order to explore the search domain and identify the global minimum.
+It is also clear from Figures \ref{fig:locVSglo1} and \ref{fig:locVSglo2} that the convergence basin with only the local best is significantly smaller than that with only the global best.
+This is in agreement with the theoretical results of Section 4.

 Note that the convergence region for Nanbu's algorithm is slightly wider and that, as in the previous case, the Bird algorithm needs a lower number of iteration to reach convergence.